w0ngja/UTS-Microcredentials-Data-Analytics-Foundations/README.md

 # uts-microcredentials-data-foundations
-Coursework and final assignment for the UTS Data Analytics Foundations Microcredential
+Coursework and final assignment for the UTS Data Analytics Foundations Microcredential.

-Analysis completed using a combination of excel and Knime
+Data analysis was completed using a combination of Microsoft Excel and Knime.